Using our advice

 NHS England’s Learn from Patient Safety Events (LFPSE) service is a national system for recording and analysing patient safety events.

-NHS England’s Patient Safety Incident Response Framework (PSIRF) sets out the NHS’s approach to developing and maintaining effectives systems for responding to safety incidents.
+NHS England’s Patient Safety Incident Response Framework (PSIRF) sets out the NHS’s approach to developing and maintaining effective systems for responding to safety incidents.
 The Specialist Pharmacy Service have medication safety resources which offer practical support.

-The presentation at time 1:08:17 of the webinar (at the end of this article) discusses an example of a staff-education programme implemented in response to an insulin medication incident.
+This 9-minute video discusses an example of a staff-education programme implemented in response to an insulin medication incident.

 These 5-minute videos from SPS and the MHRA discuss Yellow Card reporting, and how HCPs can help encourage diabetes device users to report concerns with any of their diabetes devices.